-In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that ar based on market conditions and risks existing at each reporting date.
-The methods used to determine fair value includ discounted cash flow analysis, available quoted market prices and dealer quotes.
-All methods of assessing fair value result i general approximation of value, and such value may never actually be realized.
-For financial assets and liabilities maturin within one year from the Balance Sheet date and which are not carried at fair value, the carrying amounts approximate fair value due to the short maturity of these instruments.
+In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
+The methods used to determine fair value include discounted cash flow analysis, available quoted market prices and dealer quotes.
+All methods of assessing fair value result in general approximation of value, and such value may never actually be realized.
+For financial assets and liabilities maturing within one year from the Balance Sheet date and which are not carried at fair value, the carrying amounts approximate fair value due to the short maturity of these instruments.

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction betwee market participants at the measurement date, regardless of whether that price is directly observable or estimated using anothe valuation technique.
-In estimating the fair value of an asset or a liability, the Company takes into account the characteristics c the asset or liability, if market participants would take those characteristics into account when pricing the asset or liability at th measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
+In estimating the fair value of an asset or a liability, the Company takes into account the characteristics of the asset or liability, if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.

-In addition, for financial reporting purposes, fair value measurements are categorized into Level 1, 2 or 3 based on the degree t which the inputs to the fair value measurements are observable and the significance of the inputs to the fair value measuremer in its entirety, which are described as follows:
+In addition, for financial reporting purposes, fair value measurements are categorized into Level 1, 2 or 3 based on the degree to which the inputs to the fair value measurement in its entirety, which are described as follows:

-Level 1 inputs are quoted prices /net asset value (unadjusted) in active markets for identical assets or liabilities that th company can access at the measurement date;
+Level 1 inputs are quoted prices /net asset value (unadjusted) in active markets for identical assets or liabilities that the company can access at the measurement date:

-Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, eithe directly or indirectly; and s) Government grant
+Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and s) [Government grant